 However, as with any form of supplementation, GSE is not recommended for women who are pregnant or breastfeeding.
 Those with serious health conditions are also advised to seek advice from a health professional before commencing GSE treatment.
 It is possible for GSE to interact with certain medications, so these should be checked first.

 Side-effects of GSE are rare.
-One study reported patients suffered no side-effects during a four-week treatment with GSE.
+One solid study reported patients suffered no side-effects during a four-week treatment with GSE.
 Instead, they noticed an overall improvement in digestive health symptoms, including constipation, flatulence, abdominal discomfort and night rest.

 Remember that grapefruit seed extract is known to have a large number of drug interactions.
 In many cases, GSE substantially reduces the effectiveness of prescription medication.
 If you are taking any medication, make sure to check with your healthcare provider.